ss0367/thesis_stress_testing/README.md

-This is an acknowledgment that this code was developed with the use of AI.
+This is an acknowledgment that this code was developed with the assistance of AI.